 Once your child is ready to get going, ask them to stand over the bike with one leg either side of the pedals and to start slowly walking with it a little, just like a balance bike.
 Once they have this movement, try getting them to sit down and start pedaling, being sure that you’re nearby so that they feel safe and in control.
 You may need to give them a little push to set them off, but once they start pedaling they should be able to get momentum without falling off.
 Let them have a few laps to start building their confidence.

 When your child is confident with cycling around for a short period, teach them how to use their brakes; showing them where they are and which brake does what.
 Braking is an important part of riding: you can start to teach them by doing “emergency stops”.

-"Teaching your child to ride early is best, while their inhibitions are low and they’re eager to learn."
+"Teaching your child to ride early is best, while they’re eager to learn."

 To do this, ask your child to cycle towards you.
 Once they’ve started cycling and have built momentum, ask them to stop, encouraging them to press the brakes and slow down by putting their feet down on the ground.
 Asking your child to do an emergency stop on their bike will help them get used to the pressure and timings used to apply the brakes.

 Once your child has learned the basics, you can leave them to ride solo!
 Try your best to give them space so they can to practice their cycling, building up their confidence naturally without having to rely on you to help them balance.
 If they fall off, be as encouraging as possible so they don’t get too scared to get back on again.